Bubble Book patent

 There was a substantial, multi-faceted marketing campaign

-the September 1920 issue of Talking Machine World.-
+and the September, 1920 issue of Talking Machine World.-

 campaign ever devoted to books," a claim repeated in the review of Bubble Book #12 referred to above and published in the same issue